adamsilver/fdpb/08-an-upload-form.md

 </ul>
 ```

-If there's an error, a message is shown in place of the progress bar, letting users dismiss that file to try again by clicking the `<button>`.
+If there's an error, a message is shown in place of the progress bar, letting users dismiss that file to try again by clicking the button.

 ![An error](.)